samurai-x/samurai-x/ooxcb/docs/source/getting-started.rst

     print conn.wait_for_event()

 As a convenience function, you can also use :meth:`ooxcb.conn.Connection.bunch` in a `with` stament.
-After the `with` block is executed, the connection will be flushed.
+After the execution of the `with` block, the connection gets flushed.

 ::